burakekici/burakekici.github.io/about.md

 ## What is this blog about?

-In this blog, you will find some posts about books, programming, technology, traveling and a variety of my thoughts.
+This blog is a collection of my thoughts and interests, where you'll find posts about books, programming, technology, travel, and more.

 <br>
 <p style="color:#AAAAAA;font-size:13px">Thanks to <a class="link" href="https://pages.github.com" target="_blank" style="color:#AAAAAA">GitHub</a>, <a class="link" href="https://jekyllrb.com" target="_blank" style="color:#AAAAAA">Jekyll</a>, <a class="link" href="https://github.com/sergiokopplin/indigo" target="_blank" style="color:#AAAAAA">Indigo</a>.</p>